 Today’s businesses rely on access to big data to drive company policy.
 Workforce management software offers the opportunity to capture large volumes of data that can assist agents, management, back-office personnel and other decision makers within your organization.
 In order to take full advantage of the benefits provided of big data, it is important to assign resources that can focus their energy on analyzing this data and using it to create company-wide initiatives.
 If you do not have dedicated personnel for this task, subtle trends within your data may not be recognized and opportunities may be missed.

-The agents in your contact center provide your business the opportunity to drive sales, engage customers and set up your organization to achieve long-term success.
+The agents in your contact center help drive sales, engage customers and set up your organization to achieve long-term success.
 By providing them with innovative call center software, you are putting your contact center in a position to become the motor of that success.
-But in order to do so, best practices must be followed to ensure the greatest impact